tolu-paystack/metadata-lookup-tool/README.md

 # Paystack Transaction Lookup Tool

-A modern web application for searching and viewing Paystack transaction details using transaction metadata.
-This tool allows merchants to easily search for transactions by date range and Action ID.
+A demo application for searching and viewing Paystack transaction details using transaction metadata.
+This tool allows merchants to easily search for transactions by date range and a custom field in the transaction metadata called an Action ID.

 ## Features